Amazon Machine Images (AMI)

 The following diagram summarizes the AMI lifecycle.
 After you create and register an AMI, you can use it to launch new instances.
-You can copy the AMI in the same region or to different regions.
-When you are finished with your AMI, you can deregister it.
+(You can also launch instances from an AMI if the AMI owner grants you launch permissions.)
+You can copy an AMI to the same region or to different regions.
+When you are finished launching instance from an AMI, you can deregister the AMI.

 When you are connected to an instance, you can use it just like you use any other server.
 For information about launching, connecting, and using your instance, see Amazon EC2 Instances.